braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/nested_object_support.md

 ---
 <br>
 {% alert note %}
-This feature is currently in beta.
-For more informatino, please reach out to your Braze account manager.
+This feature is generally available, however triggering messages and segmenting users based on this data is in early access.
+For more information, please reach out to your Braze account manager.
 {% endalert %}

 # Nested Object Support for Custom Event Properties